MicrosoftDocs/azure-docs/articles/data-lake-analytics/data-lake-analytics-data-lake-tools-for-vscode.md

 **To generate a code-behind file**

 1. Open a source file.
-2. Open the command palette by selecting Ctrl+Shift+P.
+2. Select Ctrl+Shift+P to open the command palette.
 3. Enter **ADL: Generate Code Behind**.
 A code-behind file is created in the same folder.

 You can also right-click a script file, and then select **ADL: Generate Code Behind**.